mozilla/version-control-tools/docs/hgmozilla/unifiedrepo.rst

 result in excessive CPU usage on the server to serve data to legacy clients.

-If you see this message, one of the following is true:

-* Your Mercurial client is too old.
+If you see this message, your Mercurial client is too old.
 You should :ref:`upgrade <hgmozilla_installing>`.

 Uplifting / Backporting Commits